Second-hand machinery auctions in the UK see ‘13% uplift in value’

 The Cheffins monthly machinery sales, based near Ely, Cambridgeshire (England), saw only a marginal increase in stock in the second quarter of 3%.
 This, says the firm, “points to value uplifts across a range of makes and models of tractors, combines, plant and other machinery”.

-Around 80% of stock sold at the ‘Cambridge Machinery Sales’ goes overseas; buyers from around 30 different companies compete for the best kit.
+Around 80% of stock sold at the ‘Cambridge Machinery Sales’ goes overseas; buyers from around 30 different countries compete for the best kit.

 The top five buyer nationalities over the past three months included: Ireland; Spain; Bulgaria; Poland; and Belgium.
 Over £4 million worth of machinery was sold to these countries.